Diabetes Risk Factors & Symptoms

 Prediabetes Risk Factors

 Prediabetes occurs when a person’s blood sugar levels are higher than normal but not high enough to be diagnosed as diabetes.
-Before people develop Type 2 diabetes, they almost always have prediabetes.

 • Being overweight